Parma14/Air-bnb-PowerBI-project/README.md

-•(6) Property Type Price Analysis: The task involves the creation of a visual tree map that displays average prices for various room and property types with specific attention given to the property type associated with the highest prices for entire places.
+•(6) Property Type Price Analysis: The task involves the creation of a visual map that displays average prices for various room and property types with specific attention given to the property type associated with the highest prices for entire places.

-• Crafting a Comprehensive City Insights Report: This objective entails the creation of a comprehensive report that presents listing prices, guest ratings, and visitor trends for multiple cities, with a particular focus on assessing changes in visitor trends in 2020 in contrast to earlier years.
+•(7) Crafting a Comprehensive City Insights Report: This objective entails the creation of a comprehensive report that presents listing prices, guest ratings, and visitor trends for multiple cities, with a particular focus on assessing changes in visitor trends in 2020 in contrast to earlier years.